Summer 2024 Applications are now open!

 - Foreign Language and Area Studies (FLAS) awards through UW-Madison: MEDLI students are highly encouraged if eligible to apply for a FLAS award.
 Students may apply for FLAS funding through multiple centers.
-Link to apply: https://flas.wisc.edu/
+Deadline to apply is February 14, 2024.
+Apply at https://flas.wisc.edu/.

 - WISLI Tuition Scholarship, Madison Gateway Scholarship & Other Funding Opportunities: https://medli.wisc.edu/funding-2/

 To be considered complete by the priority deadline, all applications and accompanying materials (including transcripts, letters of recommendation, and application fee) must be received by March 15th of the program year.

 Potential applicants who miss the March 15th priority deadline should contact us at firstname.lastname@example.org to see if there is space on a wait list before applying.

 Applications will be assessed on a rolling basis.
 Admission to the program is contingent on our enrollments and ability to offer all levels in each language.

 Once you have been accepted to the MEDLI program (acceptance letters sent out on a rolling basis), you will enroll to become a UW-Madison Special Student.